Cycling Hartside, Melmerby, UK.

 The Hartside climb is a long mild grade along a the fairly busy A686 just north of Melmerby at the western edge of North Pennines Area of Outstanding Natural Beauty.
-The climb averages only 5.3% but is in the Top 10 Longest 100 Greatest Cycling Climbs at 7.7 kilometers.
+The climb averages only 5.3% but at 7.7 kilometers it is in the Top 10 Longest of the 100 Greatest Cycling Climbs.
 There are excellent views from the top of this climb, including on to Scotland 40 kilometers north.

-The climb may be one of the steadiest grades on the 100 Greatest Cycling Climbs list, never varying more than 2 percentage points throughout the entire climb.
+The climb may be one of the steadiest grades on the 100 Greatest Cycling Climbs list, never varying more than two percentage points throughout the entire climb.

 We don’t see this unvarying of a grade often.

-There is (was) the Hartside Top Cafe at the Hartside Summit, but as of September, 2018 when we made the climb, it had major fire damage and was closed.
+The Hartside Top Cafe had previously been at the Hartside Summit, but as of September 2018 when we made the climb, it had major fire damage and was closed.

 “Bikers and cyclists have shared their memories of an iconic cafe which has burned down after years as a well-deserved pit stop for those heading to the Lake District from the North East.

 The Hartside Top Cafe, near Alston, went up in flames on Tuesday.
-The cafe had cult status with bikers and cyclists, who stopped there to admire stunning views of the Lake District while refuelling on tea, coffee and cake after climbing 1904ft to reach Hartside summit.”
-Full Article.
+The cafe had cult status with bikers and cyclists, who stopped there to admire stunning views of the Lake District while refuelling on tea, coffee and cake after climbing 1904ft to reach Hartside summit” (Full article here).

-The climb begins in Mulmerby (population ~200) located u Cumbria, England about 9 miles east of Penrith:
+The climb begins in Melmerby (population ~200) located u Cumbria, England about 9 miles east of Penrith:

 “Surrounded by beautiful countryside it sits between the North Pennines with its highest point, Cross Fell to the east and the World Heritage Lake District National Park 10 miles to the west.
 It is relatively quiet because the area is not as popular with tourists as other parts of Cumbria.
 It has ample facilities to support visitors who choose to travel outside the Lake District National Park which can sometimes become congested in high season.
 The River Eden is bridged about 4 miles (6.4 km) away at Langwathby, and Long Meg and Her Daughters, the 3,500-year-old stone circle—the second largest in the country—is nearby at Little Salkeld.